Malpractice Insurance for OB/GYNs

 • Applies to OB-only, GYN-only, and full-spectrum practices in office and hospital settings.

-• Policy limits commonly available up to $1,000,000 per claim / $3,000,000 aggregate, with prior-acts and tail options.
+• Limits up to $1M per claim / $3M aggregate; prior-acts and tail coverage available.

-Professional Liability (Malpractice)
+Professional Liability (Malpractice) Insurance

-• Entity coverage available for solo physicians and groups; options to include supervision of midwives or advanced practice clinicians.
+• Entity coverage for solo physicians and groups; options to include supervision of midwives or advanced practice clinicians.

 • Flexible endorsements for multi-state licensure, hospital affiliations, and shared or separate limits.

-General Liability
+General Liability Insurance

 ⬆ Back to contents